 6. Warhammer Quest – the 1995 edition was dusted off and saw game time again with the group while i painted up Silver Tower, and we had a great time with it, including a disastrous end game where the dwarf, the last hero standing and destined for glory against the final Minotaur, fell over his beard, hit his head on a tomb and died.

-8. Battlelore 2nd Edition – one of the few games my teenage son will still play, it saw more gaming this year and worried by a likely end of official support i went and bought all the main expansions before the prices increased.
-As a result my interest in the game has risen too.
+8. Battlelore 2nd Edition – one of the few games my teenage son will still play, it saw more gaming this year and worried by a likely end of official support i went and bought a couple of expansions, and as a result my interest in the game has risen too.

 Here is a look at the previous year > 2015